 If such substances, objects or obstructions are not cleaned and removed or are permitted to obscure or impede such facilities, the District may, after providing reasonable notice to the applicant, owner or customer, accomplish the cleaning and removal and charge the applicant, owner or customer for the cost of doing so.

-4.15.5 Natural Treatment Systems
+4.15.6 Natural Treatment Systems

-The developer shall be responsible for the establishment and maintenance of the natural treatment system as defined in Section 6 of the Procedures Guide.
+The developer shall be responsible for the establishment and maintenance of the natural treatment system as specified in the Procedures Guide and the NTS Design Guidelines .

 4.16 WATER CONSERVATION AND MANAGEMENT PRACTICES